josemg08/PsyBoneMaskMod/README.md

 # PsyBoneMaskMod
-PsyBoneMask Mod for Rimworld on Steam
+A Rimworld mod providing unique bone masks with psychic properties.

 ![alt text](https://github.com/josemg08/PsyBoneMaskMod/blob/main/About/Preview.png?raw=true)

-I forked from this mod https://steamcommunity.com/sharedfiles/filedetails/?id=2885162850, the code wasn't working but I liked the assets.
-All credit should go to the original artist I just remade the code and updated everything for 1.5.
+About the Mod

-This masks provide both Psychic Entropy and Sensitivity.
-Can be crafted at crafting spot and sculpting table with a human like corpse.
+This mod introduces new bone masks to Rimworld that offer both Psychic Entropy and Sensitivity.
+These masks can be crafted at a crafting spot or sculpting table using a human-like corpse.

-Any ideas to make it better or other mask related projects are welcome.
+Origin and Credits
+This project is a fork of an excellent concept (https://steamcommunity.com/sharedfiles/filedetails/?id=2885162850).
+While the original code was no longer functional, I was highly impressed by the assets.
+All credit for the stunning artwork goes to the original artist.
+My contribution involves entirely re-coding and updating the mod for Rimworld ~~1.5~~ 1.6.

+Contribute & Connect
+I'm always open to ideas for improving this mod or collaborating on other mask-related projects.
+Feel free to share your thoughts!